BrendenWalker/GHECSecurity/GHEC_BaselineConfig.md

 * **Artifact and log retention**: 90 days (the default value).
 Organizations can set shorter duration, but not longer.
 * **Fork pull request workflows from outside collaborators**: Require approval for all outside collaborators.
 We should not have any outside collaborators at this time.
 * **Fork pull request workflows in private repositories**: Unchecked (default).
 No sense allowing workflow runs in this scenario, we already block creation of private repos for members.
 * **Workflow permissions**: Read repository contents and packages permissions.
 We may find that existing projects are comitting code during builds.
-If so, that should be reevaluate as itís in general a bad practice
+If so, that should be reevaluate as it‚Äôs in general a bad practice
 * **Allow GitHub Actions to create and approve pull requests**: Unchecked.
 GitHub Advanced Security, DependaBot or Secrets Scanner may require this.
 Reevaluate when needed.

 #### Projects